gitlabhq/gitlabhq/doc/workflow/merge_requests.md

   fetch = +refs/merge-requests/*/head:refs/remotes/origin/merge-requests/*
 ```

-Now you can fetch all the merge requests requests:
+Now you can fetch all the merge requests:

 ```
 $ git fetch origin